rasulkarimov/kubernetes-installer/README.md

 This repository provides a streamlined approach to deploying a Ceph cluster using Ansible.
 It supports on-premises servers and, in the "Quick Start" section, provides an example which was tested with CentOS 9 operating system (Rocky Linux 9).

-Ceph Storage Cluster Architecture Overview:
+Basic Ceph Storage Cluster Architecture Overview:

 ![alt text](png/image.png)